quantaphp/container/README.md

 ]);

-// throws a Quanta\Container\NotFoundException
+// Throws a Quanta\Container\NotFoundException.
 $container->get('notfound');

-// throws a Quanta\Container\FactoryTypeException
-$container->get('invalid');

-// throws a Quanta\Container\ContainerException
-// it should display something like:
+// Throws a Quanta\Container\ContainerException.
+It should display something like:
-// - Exception: The original exception. ...
+// - Exception: the original exception ...
 //   ...
-// - Next Quanta\Container\ContainerException: Failed to get the entry 'throwing' from the container because its factory has thrown an uncaught exception. ...
+// - Next Quanta\Container\ContainerException: uncaught exception thrown when retrieving the 'throwing' entry from the container ...
 //   ...
-// - Next Quanta\Container\ContainerException: Failed to get the entry 'SomeService' from the container because its factory has thrown an uncaught exception. ...
+// - Next Quanta\Container\ContainerException: uncaught exception thrown when retrieving the 'SomeService' entry from the container ...
 //   ...
 try {
     $container->get(SomeService::class);
 }
 catch (Quanta\Container\ContainerException $e) {
-    print (string) $e;
+    echo (string) $e;
 }
 ```